 - Vape pens: Vape pens are portable devices that often employ screw-in cartridges outfitted with a standard connector compatible with most battery types.
 These are often among the simplest vapes out there and can be quite inexpensive, although some advanced models can cost a bit more.
 Vape pens come in reusable and disposable varieties.

 - Portable vaporizers: Portable vaporizers offer the same functionality as a large desktop vaporizer with all the benefits of the vape pen’s small size.
 Some portable vaporizers work with only dry herb, others are designed solely for concentrates, and others still support both material types.
-Select portable vaporizers support advanced features, such as Bluetooth® connectivity to a mobile application, for increased control over your experience.

 - Desktop vaporizers: Desktop vaporizers, as the name suggests, are designed for stationary use.
 They often require an external power source but make up for their lack of mobility in increased power and a high level of vapor production.
 Some desktop vaporizers offer multiple functionalities, allowing the vaporization of a wide range of materials, including dry herbs, oils, and waxes.

 Once you've identified which type of vaporizer is best for your intended use, you can drill down into the specific models available.
 That means understanding not only the anatomy of a vaporizer, but the different settings and features that are available to you.